puf/dblatency/README.md

 ## TODO

+[x] BUG: we should only calculate the latency when we get the first response from a remote [x] Show multiple regions for RTDB
+[ ] BUG: we can't write to non-default RTDB regions
-[x] BUG: we should only calculate the latency when we get the first response from a remote [ ] BUG: we write the Firestore serverTimestamp sentinel to the /users/$uid node in RTDB [ ] Allow a client to have a nickname, a region, IP (?), user-agent and more [ ] Store results permanently in DB (after requesting permission) [ ] Lookup geolocation (or IP) and store (if enabled) (after requesting permission) [ ] Show multiple regions for RTDB
+[ ] Measure from write til commit for RTDB, rather than to another client [ ] Measure from write til commit for Firestore, rather than to another client [ ] BUG: we write the Firestore serverTimestamp sentinel to the /users/$uid node in RTDB [ ] Allow a client to have a nickname, a region, IP (?), user-agent and more [ ] Store results permanently in DB (after requesting permission) [ ] Lookup geolocation (or IP) and store (if enabled) (after requesting permission) [ ] Show multiple regions for Firestore
-[ ] Show multiple regions for Firestore